 Rajaiah Jones, is an award-winning filmmaker from Lynn, Massachusetts.
-While attending Raw Art Works during her high school years, she found her interest in filmmaking and during her junior year she discovered a love in telling stories through the visual format of film.
+While attending Raw Art Works during her high school years, she found her interest in filmmaking, and during her junior year, she discovered a love in telling stories through the visual format of film.
 Soon after, Rajaiah discovered her love in sharing the stories of others through documentary filmmaking.
-Rajaiah’s first film, “The Skin I’m In,” was accepted into the Boston International Kids Film Festival (and then featured in the Boston Globe).
-Shortly thereafter, it was also featured on the #withMalala challenge and was given the “Ed Elias Future Filmmaker Honorable Mention” at the Los Angeles Film Festival.
-This past summer she made her first virtual reality film with traveling to Guatemala on a scholarship awarded by Adobe.
+Rajaiah’s first film, The Skin I’m In, was accepted into the Boston International Kids Film Festival, and it was featured in the Boston Globe and on the #withMalala challenge.
+At the Los Angeles Film Festival, it received the ‘Ed Elias Future Filmmaker Honorable Mention’.
+This past summer she made her first virtual reality film about traveling to Guatemala on a scholarship awarded by Adobe.
 She is currently an undergraduate at the University of Massachusetts as a Communication major.
 She has no intention to stop here; she is simply in the beginning stages of her path.